zimolzak/psci-resource-proposal/ab.md

 gathering and synthesis will be referenced across relevant modules and included as printable, ready-to-use tools in Appendices.

-**Strategy A:** Using Data from Existing Organizational Data Sources
+### Using Data from Existing Organizational Data Sources

 Using a "how-to" approach, we will highlight how all institutions can evaluate and learn from diagnostic safety events that are documented